mattang687/case-companion/README.md

 ## Installation
 ### Flutter
 Note: I don't own a Mac or an iPhone, so I haven't been able to test this on iOS.
-All APIs used here are cross-platform, so it might work, but I am not able to test it.
+All APIs used here are cross-platform, so it should work, but I am not able to test it.
 To install the app, you will need Flutter.
 Clone this repo and navigate to the Flutter directory.
 Then, connect your device and run
 ```
 flutter clean